ktshacx/My-Smart-Contract-Lang/README.md

 ## Conclusion
 The provided code demonstrates a basic custom language compiler and executor, showcasing the process of tokenization, variable assignments, arithmetic operations, and result logging.
 It serves as a starting point for building more robust custom language interpreters or compilers.

-Please note that this documentation is a high-level overview of the code's functionality.
-Depending on your project's requirements, you can enhance and customize the code further.